 Venture Down the Amador Causeway

 This pathway is 8.3 miles in total (out and back) on a beautiful causeway with water on both sides.
 This is just at the entrance of the Panama Canal so you’ll see tons of boats heading into the canal.
-This path is used for walking or running as well as a vehicle path.
+The path is used for walking or running as well as a vehicle path.
 All along it has sprawling views of both Casco Viejo and the skyline of Panama City.
 The end of the pathway leads out to a trio of islands (Flamenco Island, Perico Island, and Naos Island).
 There are plenty of restaurants and shopping as well as a resort and marina.

 Hike to Cerro Ancon